 There is no best foundation.
 All three types work well in different situations.
 As long as you use a solid concrete foundation, crawlspace, basement, or slab, then you should be fine.

 Do All Types Of Foundations Need Drain Systems?

 Yes.
 Water can damage any foundation and even cause the entire house to collapse.
 Put a drain system in place that redirects water away from the house.
 Start with gutters and end with a drain field.

 What Damages All Types Of Foundations?

 Water can damage any type of foundation.
 Termites and small animals can only damage wood foundations.
 As long as you drain the area, there isn’t much that can damage concrete aside from the structure itself.

 Choosing The Right Foundation For You

-Finding the right foundation simply comes down to your budget and whether or not you want any space under the foundation.
-Work with your contractor to find out what can be done and which work will be best for you.
+Finding the right foundation comes down to your budget and whether or not you want any space under the foundation.
+Work with your contractor to find out which work will be best for you.